This post was written by Greg Sills, Rich Layton, and Davia Sills.

 Leaders have to be visible.
 Co-workers have to be connected.
 Customers and suppliers want to hear from you.
 How can you be present when you’re not physically in the same location?
 By making personal communication a top priority!

-- Pick up the Phone (or Skype)
+- Pick up the Phone (or Zoom)

 Don’t over-rely on email.
 When you are seeing your team members in person on a regular basis, it’s relatively easy to detect nuanced feelings and address them or anticipate and avert conflicts.
 In the absence of face-to-face discussions, people (including clients and suppliers) need to hear your voice in person-to-person conversation.

 - Make Sure Everyone’s Voice Is Heard